-scheduling-The SchedulingParameters associated with this (And possibly other instances of Schedulable).
+- scheduling-The SchedulingParameters associated with this (And possibly other instances of Schedulable).
 When scheduling is null and the creator is a schedulable, SchedulingParameters is a clone of the creator's value created in the same memory area as this.
-When scheduling is null and the creator is a Java thread, the contents and type of the new SchedulingParameters object is governed by the associated scheduler.

-release-The ReleaseParameters associated with this (and possibly other instances of Schedulable).
-When release is null the new RealtimeThread will use a clone of the default ReleaseParameters for the associated scheduler created in the memory area that contains the RealtimeThread object.

-- memory-The MemoryParameters associated with this (and possibly other instances of Schedulable).
-When memory is null, the new RealtimeThread receives null value for its memory parameters, and the amount or rate of memory allocation for the new thread is unrestricted, and it may access the heap. - area-The initial memory area of this handler. - config-The ConfigurationParameters associated with this (and possibly other instances of Schedulable).
+When scheduling is null and the creator is a Java thread, the contents and type of the new SchedulingParameters object is governed by the associated scheduler. - release-The ReleaseParameters associated with this (and possibly other instances of Schedulable).
+When release is null the new RealtimeThread will use a clone of the default ReleaseParameters for the associated scheduler created in the memory area that contains the RealtimeThread object. - memory-The MemoryParameters associated with this (and possibly other instances of Schedulable).
+When memory is null, the new RealtimeThread receives null value for its memory parameters, and the amount or rate of memory allocation for the new thread is unrestricted, and it may access the heap. - area-The initial MemoryArea of this handler. - config-The ConfigurationParameters associated with this (and possibly other instances of Schedulable).
 When config is null, this RealtimeThread will reserve no space for preallocated exceptions and implementation-specific values will be set to their implementation-defined defaults. - dispatcher-The TimeDispatcher to use for realtime sleep and determining the period of a periodic thread. - group-The RealtimeThreadGroup of the newly created realtime thread or the parent's realtime thread group when null. - logic-The Runnable object whose run() method will serve as the logic for the new RealtimeThread.
 When logic is null, the run() method in the new object will serve as its logic.

-- IllegalRealtimeArgumentException-when the parameters are not compatible with the associated scheduler, the current thread group is not a RealtimeThreadGroup and group is null, or the affinity specified is not subsumed by the affinity of its closest threads RealtimeThreadGroup instance. - IllegalAssignmentError-when the new RealtimeThread instance cannot hold a reference to any of the values of scheduling, release, memory, or group, when those parameters cannot hold a reference to the new RealtimeThread, when the new RealtimeThread instance cannot hold a reference to the values of area or logic, when the initial memory area is not specified and the new RealtimeThread instance cannot hold a reference to the default initial memory area, and when the thread may not use the heap, as specified by its memory parameters, and any of the following is true: - the initial memory area is not specified, - the initial memory is heap memory, - the initial memory area, scheduling, release, memory, or group is allocated in heap memory. - when this is in heap memory, or
+- StaticIllegalArgumentException-when the parameters are not compatible with the associated scheduler. - IllegalAssignmentError-when the new RealtimeThread instance cannot hold a reference to any of the values of scheduling, release, memory, or group, when those parameters cannot hold a reference to the new RealtimeThread, when the new RealtimeThread instance cannot hold a reference to the values of area or logic, when the initial memory area is not specified and the new RealtimeThread instance cannot hold a reference to the default initial memory area, and when the thread may not use the heap, as specified by its memory parameters, and any of the following is true:

+- the initial memory area is not specified,

+- the initial memory is heap memory,

+- the initial memory area, scheduling, release, memory, or group is allocated in heap memory.

+- when this is in heap memory, or

-• logic is in heap memory.
+- logic is in heap memory.